Strategies for computational design and discovery of two-dimensional transition-metal-free materials for electro-catalysis applications

-In this perspective, we review two new strategies for computational design and discovery of two-dimensional (2D) transition-metal (TM) free electro-catalysts for oxygen reduction reaction (ORR) and nitrogen reduction reaction (NRR).
+In this perspective, we review two new strategies for computational design and discovery of two-dimensional (2D) transition-metal (TM) free electro-catalysts for the oxygen reduction reaction (ORR) and the nitrogen reduction reaction (NRR).
 The “2D binary compound” strategy for designing ORR electro-catalysts shows promising applications, which benefits from abundant intrinsic catalytic sites for the adsorption of reaction intermediates.
-And with the “activated B site” strategy for designing NRR electro-catalysts several novel NRR electro-catalysts with extremely low limiting potential are developed.
-Computational-simulation-driven material design from bottom-up method could not only provide rational strategies, but also accelerate the discovery of novel materials.
+And with the “activated B site” strategy for designing NRR electro-catalysts, several novel NRR electro-catalysts with extremely low limiting potential are developed.
+Computational-simulation-driven material design from a bottom-up method could not only provide rational strategies, but also accelerate the discovery of novel materials.

 - This article is part of the themed collection: 2019 PCCP HOT Articles